 The Overlap of TMJ and Sleep Apnea

 The jaw is a complicated intersection of overlapping functions.
 One of these functions is breathing: the airway has to pass through the jaw to reach the lungs.
-Not only that, but the jaw is the major bone support for the airway, and its position become critical when a person sleeps and relaxes the muscles that normally help hold the airway open.
+Not only that, but the jaw is the major bone support for the airway, and its position becomes critical when a person sleeps and relaxes the muscles that normally help hold the airway open.

 When doctors diagnose this, they are likely to prescribe continuous positive airway pressure (CPAP).
 CPAP is a mask that goes on the face and attaches by a hose to an air pump.
 The air pump forces air into your throat to hold it open.

 CPAP is a very effective treatment (almost 100% when used properly), but it’s not a very comfortable treatment.
 Between the restrictive nature of the mask, potential skin irritation, and discomfort of having air blown into the throat, few people really like the treatment.
 Many people dislike it so much that they don’t use it, even when they know it might save their life.
-Studies show long-term compliance with CPAP hover around 50%.
+Studies show long-term compliance with CPAP hovers around 50%.

 On the other hand, an oral appliance is an easy way to treat sleep apnea.
-You just slide it in and it holds your jaw in a more supportive position.
+You just slide it in, and it holds your jaw in a more supportive position.
 This keeps your airway open.
 Most people who use an oral appliance use it all night every night for years, which makes it a better treatment option in many cases.